 A while back now, I created a list of my choices for the best New Testament commentaries by book.
 I tried to limit selections to one commentary per New Testament book.
 My Old Testament commentary collection is not as extensive (ironically I spent far more time on the Old Testament in my studies, but the vast majority of my preaching in based in the New Testament), but here are my choices for the best Old Testament commentary options.
 As with the New Testament, if you don’t see your preferred choice here, it may be because I don’t own it, and I’m always open to recommendations.
 I have tried to, wherever possible, limit my selection to one or at most two, though there are exceptions.
 For multiple options, see my list here.

 Numbers: Although the introduction is much too short, Timothy Ashley, The Book of Numbers (NICOT) is my preferred choice.
-The text in its final form is the focus, and source criticism, though noted, does not take up much space, whereas in other commentaries on Numbers (and the Pentateuch more generally), it can become a distraction.
+The text in its final form is the focus, and source criticism, though noted, does not take up much space, whereas in other commentaries on Numbers (and the Pentateuch more generally), these discussions can become a distraction.

 Judges: Barry G. Webb, The Book of Judges (NICOT) is great in overall scholarship and composition.
 However, I do believe he completely mishandles the Deborah narrative, both in his exposition and in the introduction.
 His reading of that narrative is hindered considerably by his strong complementarian views on gender which hurts an otherwise impeccable commentary.
 Arguably equal to or better than Webb is Susan Niditch’s commentary (OTL).
 Niditch’s commentary is a bit less comprehensive than Webb, but not light on detail by any stretch.

 1 & 2 Samuel: The books of Samuel have probably occupied more of my time than any other Old Testament book.
 Among my favourite undergrad courses was my advanced Hebrew reading course with Keith Bodner which focused on translation of 1 Samuel.
 Walter Brueggemann, First and Second Samuel (Interpretation) is in my mind essential reading for understanding Samuel.
-David Tsumura, The First Book of Samuel (NICOT) and Ralph Klein, 1 Samuel (WBC) are great scholarly works on 1 Samuel, but Brueggemann does what no other can do in analyzing the interplay and literary techniques which make 1 & 2 Samuel so powerful as story, drama and theology.

 Psalms: The only commentary you will ever need on the Psalms is John Goldingay, Psalms (3 vols.
 BCOTWP).